minhqto/shopify-image-repo/README.md

 > Fix the hamburger menu response when the page's width is adjusted
 >
 > Further protect the API to prevent CSRF attacks
+> Dockerize and deploy to GCR and try out nginx!

 ## Credits